The Local Authority are the appointing body for LA Governors.

 I initially trained as a pre-school leader and moved to a primary school when my youngest child started school.
 I have held many roles in school including TA and HLTA whilst I completed my degree and teacher training.
 I moved to AJS in September 2013 when I was appointed as Phase Leader Y2/Y3 and changed to Phase Leader EY/Y1 last year.
 I was appointed as a staff Governor in April 2015.
 Since the beginning of September this year I have taken up the post of Assistant head – Inclusion having completed the SEN Award at Cambridge University.
 I am married with 2 children, both currently at University.

-Andrew Pattison - Staff Governor
+Andrew Pattison - Associate Governor

-Having worked at Alderman Jacobs for a number of years I have a range of experience to support my role as staff governor.
+Having worked at Alderman Jacobs for a number of years I have a range of experience to support my role as Associate Governor.
 As a teacher I have taught in various years groups across both Key Stages 1 and 2, and enjoy embracing the challenges and opportunities of new ideas and approaches.
 I have also held leadership roles in Maths, English and several core subjects which demonstrates a deep understanding of curriculum and pedagogical requirements.